 Action Detail Generate a diagram Select the appropriate Package in the Browser window, in which to store the Sequence diagram.
-To create the diagram from all recorded sequences, either: • Click on the 'Recorder Menu' icon ( ) in the Record & Analyze window toolbar, and select the 'Generate Sequence Diagram from Recording'

-option, or Right-click on the body of the window and select the 'Generate Sequence Diagram' option To create the diagram from a single sequence, either: Click on the 'Recorder Menu' icon in the Record & Analyze window toolbar, and select the 'Generate Sequence Diagram from Recording' option, or Right-click on the sequence and select the 'Generate Diagram from Selected Sequence' option Save a recorded sequence to an XML file Click on the sequence, click on the 'Recorder Menu' icon ( ) in the Record & Analyze window toolbar, and select the 'Save Sequence History to File' option.
-Access an existing sequence XML file Either: Click on the in the Record &amp; Analyze window toolbar, and select the 'Load Sequence History from File' option, or Right-click on a blank area of the screen and click on the 'Load Sequence
+To create the diagram from all recorded sequences, either: • Click on the 'Recorder Menu' icon ( ) in the Record & Analyze window toolbar, and select the 'Generate Sequence Diagram from Recording' option, or Right-click on the body of the window and select the 'Generate Sequence Diagram' option To create the diagram from a single sequence, either: • Click on the 'Recorder Menu' icon ( ) in the Record & Analyze window toolbar, and select the 'Generate Sequence Diagram from Recording' option, or Right-click on the sequence and select the 'Generate Diagram from Selected Sequence' option Save a recorded sequence to an XML file Click on the sequence, click on the 'Recorder Menu' icon ( ) in the Record & Analyze window toolbar, and select the 'Save Sequence History to File' option.
+Access an existing sequence XML file Click on the in the Record &amp; Analyze window toolbar, and select the 'Load Sequence History from File' option, or Right-click on a blank area of the screen and click on the 'Load Sequence From File' option The 'Windows Open' dialog displays, from which you select the file to open.

-- Generate a Sequence diagram from a recorded execution analysis session, for:

-- all recorded sequences or
+- Generate a Sequence diagram from a recorded execution analysis session, for: - all recorded sequences or

 - a single sequence in the session

 - Save the recorded sequence to file

 - Retrieve the saved recording and load it into the Record & Analyze window